Constraints liberate, TypeScript edition

 it.

-But in my local environment, it was complaining that the message
+But in my local environment, it was complaining that the message property

-, despite the fact that validation
+didn’t exist on validation, despite the fact that validation should be

-narrowed to Invalid
+narrowed to Invalid in the if branch.

 Eventually, I figured out that the problem was due to the local environment not